The Dispossessed: Feminism

-There is some disagreement as to whether The Dispossessed should be considered a feminist utopia or a feminist science fiction novel.
-According to Mary Morrison of the State University of New York at Buffalo, the anarchist themes in this book help to promote feminist themes as well.
-Other critics, such as William Marcellino of SUNY Buffalo and Sarah LeFanu, writer of "Popular Writing and Feminist Intervention in Science Fiction," argue that there are distinct anti-feminist undertones throughout the novel.
+Some critics disagree as to whether The Dispossessed should be considered a feminist utopia or a feminist science fiction novel.
+According to Mary Morrison of the State University of New York at Buffalo (SUNY), the anarchist themes in this book help to promote feminist themes as well.
+Other critics, such as William Marcellino of SUNY and Sarah LeFanu, writer of "Popular Writing and Feminist Intervention in Science Fiction," argue that there are distinct anti-feminist undertones throughout the novel.

-Morrison argues that Le Guin's portrayed ideals of Taoism, the celebration of labor and the body, and desire or sexual freedom in an anarchist society contribute greatly to the book's feminist message.
+Morrison argues that Le Guin's portrayed ideals of Taoism, the celebration of labor and the body, and desire for sexual freedom in an anarchist society contribute greatly to the book's feminist message.
 Taoism, which rejects dualisms and divisions in favor of a Yin and Yang balance, brings attention to the balance between not only the two planets, but between the male and female inhabitants.
 The celebration of labor on Anarres stems from a celebration of a mother's labor, focusing on creating life rather than on building objects.
 The sexual freedom on Anarres also contributes to the book's feminist message.

 On the other hand, some critics believe that Le Guin's feminist themes are either weak or not present.
 Some believe that the Taoist interdependence between the genders actually weakens Le Guin's feminist message.
 Marcellino believes that the anarchist themes in the novel take precedence and dwarf any feminist themes.
 Lefanu adds that there is a difference between the feminist messages that the book explicitly presents and the anti-feminist undertones.
 For example, the book says that women created the society on Anarres.
 However, female characters seem secondary to the male protagonist, who seems to be a traditional male hero; Lefanu asserts that this subversion weakens any feminist message that Le Guin was trying to convey.